jacobunknown/Pixelful/README.md

 # Pixel Art Editor 🎨

-A simple pixel art editor
+A simple, one layer pixel art editor